xenicsir/mipi_linux_rpi_eg/README.md

 - Host computer OS Ubuntu 20.04.1 LTS
 - Cross compiler gcc-9-aarch64-linux-gnu

+Note about cross compiler versions :
+- BookWorm 12 was compiled with gcc-12 (12.2.0-14)
+- BullsEye 11 was compiled with gcc-8 (8.4.0)

 ### 1. Building MIPI driver for RPi OS BookWorm
 For this RPi OS version, the Linux kernel is not built from the Raspberry Pi Linux, but is a Debian package.
 <pre>